verekia/js-stack-from-scratch/9-webpack/README.md

 ```

 Let's analyze this a bit:
-We need this file to `export` stuff for Webpack to read.
-But since it is not a file processed by Babel, we cannot use the ES6 modules syntax, so we use `module.exports` instead. `entry` and `output` are pretty straightforward configuration parameters.
+We need this file to `export` stuff for Webpack to read. `entry` and `output` are pretty straightforward configuration parameters.
 In `module.loaders`, we have a `test`, which is the JavaScript regex that will be used to test which files should be processed by the `babel-loader`.
 Since we use both `.js` files and `.jsx` files, we have the following regex: `/\.jsx?$/`.
 The `resolve` part is to tell Webpack what kind of file we want to be able to `import` in our code using extension-less filenames like `import Foo from './foo'` where `foo` could be `foo.js` or `foo.jsx` for instance.

 - Replace the `start` script in `package.json` by `"start": "gulp lint && webpack"`.